gap-packages/nq/README.md

 Overseas Postgraduate Research Scholarship.

-Further  development  of  this  program  was  done  while  the  author was  supported   by   the   DFG-Schwerpunkt-Projekt   "`Algorithmische Zahlentheorie und Algebra"'.
+Further  development  of  this  program  was  done  while  the  author was  supported   by   the   DFG-Schwerpunkt-Projekt   "Algorithmische Zahlentheorie und Algebra".

 Since then, maintenance of ANU NQ has been taken over by Max Horn.
 All credit for creating ANU NQ still goes to Werner Nickel as sole author.